 Students violating dress code will be pulled out of class to call their parents.
-Students may be provided uniform appropriate clothing from uniform closet.
-Students may also request uniform appropriate clothing from their parents.
-Students will be allowed to return to class until they meet dress code policy.
+Students may request uniform appropriate clothing from their parents.
+Students will not be allowed to return to class until they meet dress code policy.
+Any class time missed due to dress code will be unexcused.

-Juniors and Seniors may lose their privilege of wearing Business Casual Dress and will be required to dress in the CIS school uniform.
+Juniors and Seniors who are in violation may lose their privilege of wearing Business Casual Dress and will be required to dress in the CIS school uniform.